-- The summary disclosure form shall provide notice in bold face letters that the policyholder should read the policy for complete details and that such summary disclosure form shall not be construed to replace any provision of the policy itself. - 2.
-Insurers and producers shall use the attached summary disclosure form.
-Insurers may only modify the form to provide additional information and/or clarification. - 3.
-Insurers' summary disclosure forms filed with the Colorado Division of Insurance (Division) shall be open for public inspection. - a.
-Every insurer shall update and file with the Division the summary disclosure form to reflect any changes in major coverages and exclusions of such policies of insurance and changes in factors considered in cancellation, nonrenewal and increase-in-premium situations. - b.
-Insurers shall include a side-by-side comparison with proposed changes identified by strikethroughs and highlighted text.
-Insurers shall also include a clean, final version of the form.
+1. The summary disclosure form shall provide notice in bold face letters that the policyholder should read the policy for complete details and that such summary disclosure form shall not be construed to replace any provision of the policy itself.

+- 2. Insurers and producers shall use the attached summary disclosure form as outlined in Section 5(B).
+Insurers and producers shall not modify this form except to provide additional or more specific information.
+Insurers shall place this form on file with the Colorado Division of Insurance (Division) for public inspection. - Every insurer shall update and file with the Division the summary disclosure form periodically to reflect changes in major coverages and exclusions of such policies of insurance and changes in factors considered in cancellation, nonrenewal and increase-in-premium situations.